hyperledger-archives/fabric/docs/dev-setup/logging-control.md

 `SetLoggingLevel(LoggingLevel level)` - Control the logging level of the shim

+The default logging level for the shim is `LOG_DEBUG`.

-Below is a simple example of how a chaincode might create a private logging object logging at the INFO level, and also control the amount of logging provided by the *shim* based on an environment variable.
+Below is a simple example of how a chaincode might create a private logging object logging at the LOG_INFO level, and also control the amount of logging provided by the *shim* based on an environment variable.

 ```